• Home

 What to Use to Make Them

-You don’t need much equipment, but a covered pan makes storage much easier.
+While you won’t require any specialty gear, having a covered pan can make storing it a lot easier.
 This is the one I use and recommend:

-Wilton Recipe Right 9×13 Pan with Cover — Make the bars directly in this pan, then snap the lid on for storage.
-No need to transfer anything.
+Wilton Recipe Right 9×13 Pan with Cover – With this pan, you can make the bars straight in the pan, then close the lid to store it.
+No need for any transfers.
+It’s a standard 9×13 that manages the volume nicely.

 Storage, Make-Ahead, and Leftovers